statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 | --- | --- |
 |  *(Seal or stamp of the authority, as appropriate)*   |

 ** Delete as appropriate.

-####Endorsement for additional survey
+####Endorsement for additional survey<sup> *  This page of the endorsement at survey shall be reproduced and added to the certificate as considered necessary by the Administration.  </sup>

-<sup> *  This page of the endorsement at survey shall be reproduced and added to the certificate as considered necessary by the Administration.  </sup>
+Treedt in werking op een nader te bepalen tijdstip

 | --- | --- |
 |:---|:---|